 Most commonly your baggage will be shipped to you via FedEx or a similar carrier.
 Sometimes they charge you a bill for transportation costs, however, some airlines deliver it for free.
 The trick is to contact the airport staff immediately, otherwise, your luggage could be labeled as unclaimed luggage.
 Unfortunately, in this case, you’re not getting your suitcase back.

-According to a SITA research published in 2017, around 5.73 bags were lost out of every 1000 passengers in 2016.
+According to a SITA study published in 2017, around 5.73 bags were lost out of every 1000 passengers in 2016.
 This percentage has been decreasing yearly, with it being 18.88 bags out of every 1000 passengers in 2007.
 That’s nearly a 70% drop in lost luggage in the last nine years.

 How much does this correlate in dollars?
 Since 2007 the total passenger count has increased by a third, yet lost luggage has decreased by half.
 This resulted in savings of $2billion for the luggage industry.